Quantipy/quantipy/docs/API/sites/doc_overview/data_preparation.rst

 ...     mapper=mapper
 ... )

-If the target column is a delimited set (as defined by the meta), then the recoded data resulting from the the mapper will be appended to the target column, rather than replace it.
+Recoded data resulting from the the mapper will replace the any data already sitting in the target column (on a cell-by-cell basis).

-However, if you do not want the recoded data appended to whatever may already be in the target column, then you should use the append
+However, if you want the recoded data to be appended to whatever may already be in the target column, then you should use the append
 parameter: